Achieving Model Fairness in Vertical Federated Learning: Experiments

-\paragraph{Datasets} We adopt the following three real-world datasets that are commonly used in literature to verify the performance of fair model training methods \cite{donini2018empirical,komiyama2018nonconvex}.
+We adopt the following three real-world datasets that are commonly used in literature to verify the performance of fair model training methods~\cite{donini2018empirical,komiyama2018nonconvex}.

-The ADULT dataset \cite{kohavi1996scaling} takes an individual's education level, gender, occupation, and etc. as features and whether or not this individual's annual income is above 50,000 dollars or not as a label.
-Following the setting considered in \cite{hardt2016equality}, we use `female' and `male' as the pair of protected groups and use ``above 50,000 dollars" as the protected class.
+The Adult dataset~\cite{kohavi1996scaling} takes an individual's education level, gender, occupation, and some other attributes as features and take whether or not this individual's annual income is above 50,000 dollars as the label.
+Following the setting considered in~\cite{hardt2016equality}, we use `female' and `male' as the pair of protected groups and use ``above 50,000 dollars'' as the protected class.
 In the experiments, we uniformly sample 40,000 from 45,222 data instances for training and use the remaining 5,222 data instances for testing.
-For each sample, $19$ of $104$ features are assigned to one data party, and the remaining is evenly distributed to other $5$ parties.
+For each sample, $19$ of $104$ features are assigned to the active data party, and the remaining is evenly distributed to the other $5$ passive parties.

-The COMPAS dataset \cite{compas} collects 5,278 data instances that contain people's demographic and criminal records.
-The labels indicate whether or not a person recidivated within two years.
-Following \cite{hardt2016equality}, we set `African-American' and `Caucasian' as the pair of protected groups, and take ``not a recidivist" as the protected class.
+The Compas dataset~\cite{compas} collects 5,278 data instances and contains people's demographic and criminal records.
+Following~\cite{hardt2016equality}, we set `African-American' and `Caucasian' as the pair of protected groups and take ``not a recidivist'' as the protected class.
 In the experiments, 4,800 data instances are uniformly sampled as the training data and the remaining 478 instances are used as the testing data.
-For each sample, $6$ of $26$ features are assigned to one party, and the rest is evenly assigned to other $5$ parties.
+For each sample, $16$ of $26$ features are assigned to the active party, and the rest is evenly assigned to the other $5$ passive parties.

-The Communities and Crime (C\&C) dataset has 1994 data instances \cite{redmond2002data} that give socio-economic information and crime rate on communities within the United States.
-Following \cite{kamiran2012data}, we binarize the feature \textit{ViolentCrimesPerPop} based on a threshold of $0.375$ and take the negative as the protected class.
+The Crime dataset~\cite{redmond2002data} has 1994 data instances that give socio-economic information and crime rate on communities within the United States.
+Following~\cite{kamiran2012data}, we binarize the feature \textit{ViolentCrimesPerPop} based on a threshold of $0.375$ and take the negative as the protected class.
 We divide the communities according to whether or not the numerical attribute \textit{racepctblack} is larger than $0.06$, and choose the negative as the protected group.
 We uniformly sample 1,200 data instances as the training data, and use the remaining 794 as the testing data.
-For each sample, $19$ of $99$ features are assigned to one data party, and the remaining is evenly divided into $5$ parts, each owned by a data party.
+For each sample, $49$ of $99$ features are assigned to the active data party, and the remaining is evenly divided into $5$ parts, each owned by a passive data party.